eversC/gcloud-k8s-helm/README.md

 ## versioning

-The versions/tags will match those of the base image, `google/cloud-sdk`.
+The versions/tags will match those of the base image, `google/cloud-sdk`, appended with the Helm version (so that users can match this with the version of Tiller they're running).

 None of the gcloud components (including `kubectl`) are upgraded.